Why Adaptation Matters

-Climate change adaptation is the response (of individuals, groups or governments) to these anticipated changes.
-Adaptation is intended to strengthen resilience in a way that minimizes risks, reduces vulnerabilities and enables opportunities associated with climate change to be realized.
+Climate change adaptation is the response – of individuals, groups or governments – to these anticipated changes.
+Adaptation is intended to strengthen resilience in a way that minimizes risks, reduces vulnerabilities and enables the realization of opportunities associated with climate change.

-The BC Agriculture & Climate Change Adaptation Risk and Opportunity Assessment reports provide a good starting point for understanding impacts for various production systems in specific regions of BC.
+The Adaptation Risk & Opportunity Assessment reports provide a good starting point for understanding climate impacts on various production systems in specific regions of BC.

 - More frequent occurrence and severity of summer drought; water shortages in more regions

-- Decreased snowfall in alpine areas leading to reduced snowpack and to water shortages
+- Decreased snowfall in alpine areas leading to reduced snowpack and water shortages

-- Increased precipitation (frequently through more extreme events) and subsequent vulnerability to flooding, erosion, nutrient loss
+- Increased precipitation (frequently through more extreme events) and subsequent vulnerability to flooding, erosion and nutrient loss

 - Increase in pest and disease pressure due to winter survival